kalebbennaveed/kalebbennaveed.github.io/_publications/2009-10-01-paper-title-number-1.md

 (PID) controller instead of direct acceleration/steering actions;
 and (3) using a Long-Short-Term-Memory (LSTM) layer in the network to alleviate the effects of observation noise and dynamic driving behaviors.
-Moreover, to improve the sample efficiency, we use Hybrid Reward Mechanism and Reward-Driven Exploration.
+Moreover, to improve the sample efficiency, we use Hybrid Reward Mechanism and Reward-Driven Exploration.
 Results from the high-fidelity CARLA simulator while simulating different interactive lane change scenarios indicate that the proposed framework reduces convergence